m-kupiec/compendium-react/README.md

   - HTML elements:
     - "`className="square"` is a button property or *prop* . . .
 The DOM `<button>` element’s `onClick` attribute has a special meaning to React because it is a built-in component.
 For custom components like `Square`, the naming is up to you.
 You could give any name to the `Square`’s `onSquareClick` prop or `Board`’s `handleClick` function, and the code would work the same." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
     - "`<img />` is written like HTML, but it is actually JavaScript under the hood!" ([React](https://react.dev/learn/your-first-component))
+    - "JavaScript has limitations on variable names.
+For example, their names can’t contain dashes or be reserved words like `class`.
+Since `class` is a reserved word, in React you write `className` instead, named after the corresponding DOM property" ([React](https://react.dev/learn/writing-markup-with-jsx))
+    - "For historical reasons, `aria-*` and `data-*` attributes are written as in HTML with dashes." ([React](https://react.dev/learn/writing-markup-with-jsx))
   - `<Fragment>`:
     - "empty tag is called a *Fragment*.
 Fragments let you group things without leaving any trace in the browser HTML tree." ([React](https://react.dev/learn/writing-markup-with-jsx))
 - Organization: